ronentk/ronentk.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a PhD student in the [Hyadata Science Lab](http://www.hyadatalab.com/) in the Hebrew University of Jerusalem, under the supervision of Dafna Shahaf.
+I'm a PhD student in the [Hyadata Data Science Lab](http://www.hyadatalab.com/) in the Hebrew University of Jerusalem, under the supervision of Dafna Shahaf.

 Exploring the borderlands of human and artificial intelligence research, and how we can better bridge between them.